Janesh7/CPP_DSA/STL/readme.md

 a declaration of a named variable, whose type is the type of the element of the sequence represented by range_expression, or a reference to that type.
-Often uses the auto specifier for automatic type deduction.
+<b>Often uses the auto specifier for automatic type
+deduction. </b>

 range_expression :
 any expression that represents a suitable sequence